 The Asset Manager Affiliates adopted a 401(k) plan ("401K Plan") effective January 1, 2007 that it shares with its sole shareholder, KCAP Financial.
 The 401K Plan is open to all full time employees.
 The Plan permits an employee to defer a portion of their total annual compensation up to the Internal Revenue Service annual maximum based on age and eligibility.
-Katonah Debt Advisors and Trimaran Advisors make contributions to the 401K Plan of up to 2.67% of the employee's first 74.9% of maximum eligible compensation, which fully vest at the time of contribution.
-For the year ended December 31, 2013, Asset Manager Affiliates made contributions to the 401K Plan of approximately \$102,000.
-For the year ended December 31, 2012, Asset Manager Affiliates made contributions to the 401K Plan of approximately \$54,000.
+Katonah Debt Advisors and Trimaran Advisors make contributions to the 401K Plan of up to 2.67% of the employee's first 74.9% of maximum eligible compensation, which vests 20% per year over five years.
+For the year ended December 31, 2014, 2013 and 2012, Asset Manager Affiliates made contributions to the 401K Plan of approximately \$38,000, \$102,000 and \$54,000 respectively.

 The Asset Manager Affiliates also adopted a deferred compensation plan ("Profit-Sharing Plan") effective January 1, 2007.
 Employees are eligible for the Profit-Sharing Plan provided that they are employed and working with the Asset Manager Affiliates for at least 100 days during the year and remain employed as of the last day of the year.
 Employees do not make contributions to the Profit-Sharing Plan.
 The Asset Manager Affiliates may contribute to the Profit-Sharing Plan 1) up to 8.0% of all compensation up to the Internal Revenue Service annual maximum and 2) up to 5.7% excess contributions on any incremental amounts above the social security wage base limitation and up to the Internal Revenue Service annual maximum.
 Employees vest 100% in the Profit-Sharing Plan after five years of service.
-For the years ended December 31, 2013 and 2012, the Asset Manager Affiliates made contributions of approximately \$315,000 and \$302,000 to the Profit-Sharing Plan, respectively.
+For the years ended December 31, 2014, 2013 and 2012, the Asset Manager Affiliates made contributions of approximately \$396,000, \$315,000 and \$302,000 to the Profit-Sharing Plan, respectively.